Lower Body Lift in Akron, OH

 The results of the lift are almost immediately visible, but it can take many months for the final results to be fully seen.
 The numbness and firmness of the skin will dissipate over time.
 It can take more than a year for all of the incisions to fade away to a small scar, and they will be easily hidden from view by most clothing.

 Your new body and contours will last for years as long as you properly maintain your health, weight, and body.
-As you age, it is likely that you will lose some firmness, but the results will still be noticeable, and the procedure should have a permanent effect.
+As you age, it is likely that you will lose some firmness, but the results will still be noticeable and many clients enjoy the results of the procedure for decades.

 A lower body lift is a major surgery, but it offers significant improvements for the body.
 People who have lost significant amounts of weight tend to find this procedure ideal because it helps their bodies adjust to the weight loss in a more proportionate way.